Taylor Swift announces 12th studio album, "The Life of a Showgirl"

 Swift also announced early Tuesday that she would appear on the podcast and a teaser video posted about her appearance showed her pulling the album from a briefcase.
 The actual album artwork, just as it is on her website, is blurred.

 The album is also her first release since Swift regained control over her entire body of work.
-In May, that pop star said she purchased her catalog of recordings - originally released through Big Machine Records - from their most recent owner, the private equity firm Shamrock Capital.
+In May, she said she purchased her catalog of recordings — originally released through Big Machine Records — from their most recent owner, the private equity firm Shamrock Capital.
 She didn't disclose the purchase price.

 In recent years, Swift has been rerecording and releasing her first six albums in an attempt to regain control of her music.
 The project was instigated by Hybe America CEO Scooter Braun's purchase and sale of her early catalog and represents Swift's effort to control her own songs and how they're used.